agusticonesagago/custom_linkedin_messaging/README.md

 ## Introduction

 Revolutionize your recruitment process with this cutting-edge proof of concept!
+Originally inspired by a LinkedIn [scraping project](https://github.com/python-scrapy-playbook/linkedin-python-scrapy-scraper) by [josephkearney91](https://github.com/josephkearney91), our methodology has undergone significant advancements.
+Moving from the original use of josephkearney91's code with ScrapeOps to leveraging a sophisticated scraping solution through Rapid API signifies a pivotal progression in our tool's development.

-Building upon the LinkedIn [scraping project](https://github.com/python-scrapy-playbook/linkedin-python-scrapy-scraper) by [josephkearney91](https://github.com/josephkearney91), this tool leverages the power of the OpenAI API (Chat GPT) to send personalized messages to potential candidates in multiple languages.
-By scraping information from LinkedIn profiles, we can tailor the messages to better match the individual and stand out from the rest.
-Elevate your outreach strategy with targeted and individualized messages.
+Utilizing the capabilities of the OpenAI API, our tool is designed to dispatch customized messages to prospective candidates in a variety of languages.
+By mining data from LinkedIn profiles, we're able to craft messages that are not only personalized but also more engaging for the recipient, ensuring your communication cuts through the noise.

+Elevate your recruitment outreach with this tool that promises to deliver targeted and bespoke messages.
+Make the leap to a more dynamic and effective recruitment process, setting a new standard in how you connect with potential candidates.

 ## Features